Konvt/pgbar/README.md

 template<typename R>
 struct is_renderer { constexpr bool value; };

-/* Template type predicate, checks if the given type is acceptable by a pgbar object as an output stream object */ template<typename S>
+/* Template type predicate, checks if the given type is an output stream object acceptaed by pgbar */ template<typename S>
 struct is_stream { constexpr bool value; };